fangyiwen/YiwenFang-Book/README.md

 * One server is separated into two servers, UI server to serve static content and API server to host just the API.
 Remove any unnecessary components of dependencies/devDependencies in `package.json` for UI and API.
 Note: The website is accessed via the port of 8000, instead of 3000, from localhost.
 * Accommodate multiple environments via environment variables. `dotenv` should be installed.
 Therefore, predetermining the ports and the MongoDB URL is not needed.
 * Create proxy-based architecture to accommodate the same-origin policy.
 The proxy called `http-proxy-middleware` should be implemented for UI server.
 Note: proxy method and enabling CORS for UI direct calls to API are both good.
+* Use ESLint to check for suspicious code.
+The rules are set in the `.eslintrc` file, a JSON specification.
+Note: On page 191, rules should be "rules" with quotes.
+ESLint plugin is installed for WebStorm.

 ---